Drugs in Schools

 - School use of products containing solvents must be strictly supervised by school staff and limited wherever possible.

 - Students must not be drug tested at school or during school activities such as excursions and sporting events.
 This includes breath testing.

 - This policy does not apply to lawful and responsible use of prescribed or other medication.

-- The Student Welfare Policy, Student Discipline in Government Schools Policy and Suspension and Expulsion of School Students – Procedures provide a framework for managing drug-related incidents in schools.
+- The Student Welfare policy, Student Behaviour policy, and Student Behaviour Procedures Kindergarten to Year 12 provide a framework for managing drug-related incidents in schools.